glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

 * Minimum salt string:

   Some implementations of des-crypt allow empty and single-character salt strings.
-  However, the behavior in these cases varies wildly, including errors and broken hashes.
+  However, the behavior in these cases varies wildly between implementations, including errors and broken hashes.
   To avoid all this, Passlib will throw an "invalid salt" if the provided salt string is not at least 2 characters.